jtl-software/connector-documentation/plugins/example.rst

 The passed parameter contains an event.
 Via a getter method you have access to the main entity of the event.
 In this case :code:`$event->getProduct()` returns the object.
 It can be modified in a before event or used like in this example in an after event.

-That is basically all you need to know if you want to extend the :doc:`Endpoint </glossary/endpoint>` with a plugin.
+That is basically all you need to know if you want to extend the :doc:`endpoint </glossary/endpoint>` with a plugin.